Human Resource Management

 This program is approved for Veterans Benefits, as well as for Displaced Homemakers and/or Dislocated Workers.
 See our Tuition, Financial Aid & Refund Information page for details.
 Since most continuing education courses do not lead to a college degree, they are not eligible for the traditional forms of financial aid, such as TAP and/or Pell.
 Some private lenders will help you finance continuing education and certificate programs.

-Click here for the schedule of classes.
+Click here for the current schedule of classes (please note: only the upcoming schedule of course will be posted.
+Courses that have already taken place or are in progress will not appear).
 The course location is listed in the section information for each course.